kumardeo/blogger-pwa/README.md

 8. Add your `App Id` in `pwa.config.ts` file and commit the changes.
 9. Also set `oneSignalEnabled` to `true`.

+> [!WARNING]
-> **Warning**: Do not add any code provided by OneSignal in the Template XML because I have already added it as per requirement in `pwa.js`.
+> Do not add any code provided by OneSignal in the Template XML because I have already added it as per requirement in `pwa.js`.

 ### Edit Blogger Theme XML